Leoniels/stlp/README.md

 You can compile all the source with make all.

-To run this you must launch all the binarys from the same directory so every process can reach the .txt files generated (Ok, ok... this is also a crap).
-Then do the following steps:
+To run this you must launch all the binaries from the same directory so every process can reach the .txt files generated.
+Then follow these steps:

 1.- First get the performance of your CPU under this task to obtain the average of squares modulus n per seconds.
     Just run square_tester binary.
 Optionally you can introduce the number of test to take as first argument and the number of squares modulus n to calculate every test as second argument.